 The Galleria Italia in the Art Gallery of Ontario

-With a range of experience in energy and real estate, Romeo DiBattista Jr. heads both Brovi Investments and The Recycling Depot (Maple) Inc. Romeo DiBattista Jr. is also a supporter of the arts in his community and was a founding donor of the Galleria Italia in the Art Gallery of Ontario (AGO) in Toronto.
+With a range of experience in real estate, Romeo DiBattista Jr. heads Brovi Investments.
+Romeo DiBattista Jr. is also a supporter of the arts in his community and was a founding donor of the Galleria Italia in the Art Gallery of Ontario (AGO) in Toronto.

 In 2002, art collector Ken Thomson donated 2,000 artworks to AGO, which sparked a four-year architectural renovation and expansion of the gallery by famed architect Frank Gehry.
 The Galleria Italia, a large showcase of art made of glass and wood, spans one of Toronto’s city blocks and became a defining feature of the renovation project.
 The critically acclaimed renovation, called Transformation AGO, began officially in 2004 and was completed in 2008.